List of modern great powers: China (1971–)

-Japan is not the military giant it once was, and its new constitution restrains its power projection to having a single overseas military base, in Djibouti.
-However, its vast economical strength, alliances, technology and cultural influence over the world still make it one of the world's great powers.

 Germany (1991–)

 The Federal Republic of Germany is, since its reunification, considered a great power.

+The Reichstag building in Berlin is the site of the German parliament.

 Germany has a strong economy; it has the largest economy in Europe, the world's third-largest economy by nominal GDP, and the sixth-largest by PPP.
 It is one of the most innovative countries in several industrial, scientific and technological sectors, and is both the world's third-largest exporter and importer.
 As a developed country, which ranks very high on the Human Development Index, it offers social security, a universal health care system, and a tuition-free university education.
 Germany is a member of the United Nations, NATO, the G7, the G20, and the OECD.
 It has the third-greatest number of UNESCO World Heritage Sites.

 Germany's social market economy has a highly skilled labour force, a low level of corruption, and a high level of innovation.
 Its GDP per capita measured in purchasing power standards amounts to 121% of the EU27 average (100%).
 The service sector contributes approximately 69% of the total GDP, industry 31%, and agriculture 1% as of 2017.
 Its unemployment rate, published by Eurostat, amounts to 3.2% as of January 2020, which is the fourth-lowest in the EU.

 Germany is part of the European single market.
 In 2017, the country accounted for 28% of the eurozone economy according to the International Monetary Fund.
 Its monetary policy is set by the European Central Bank, which is headquartered in Frankfurt.
 Frankfurt is also home to the Frankfurt Stock Exchange, the 12th largest stock exchange by market capitalization and one of the biggest in Europe.
 The automotive industry in Germany is regarded as one of the most competitive and innovative in the world, and is the sixth-largest by production.